khilchuk-ol/whats-ur-weather-api/README.md

-# What's Ur Weather API (server application)
+# What's Ur Weather API (server application) :globe_with_meridians:

-This is an api for test task What's Ur Weather.
+This is an api for test task What's Ur Weather :thermometer: :droplet: :cloud: \
 This project was developed using the following stack of technologies:
 - Node.JS
 - Express